RossClarkScotland/Automotive_Vocab_Trainer/README.md

 ## **UX**

-NOTE: A full user experience design document, detailing the five planes of design for _English for Automotive Engineers_ appears as a separate document.
+NOTE: A full user experience design document, detailing the five planes of design for _English for Automotive Engineers_, appears as a separate document.
 The UX section in this document provides an overview.

 In each chapter of the _English for Automotive Engineers_ textbook, students encounter